Good and Bad Passwords How-To

 following examples show, this does not necessarily mean possession of

-a valid root or administrator password and the ability to log on.
+a valid root or administrator password and the ability to log in.

 Most sites have some form of off-site backup storage.
 The backups